-Each year, the Partnership is presented with a rolling twoyear revenue budget.
+Each year, the Partnership is presented with a rolling two-year revenue budget.
 In addition, management consider differing budget scenarios for a further four year period.

 SPT also prepares a three year rolling capital programme and budget which seeks to balance the transport project delivery aspirations and the funding available to it.
-The subway modernisation project comprises a significant proportion of the capital plan.